The name.

-I started writing A Wiser Woman because I couldn't find what I needed.
+I started writing A Wiser Woman because I’m building what didn’t exist for me.
 Not the wellness blog, not the productivity podcast, not the soft-focus coach selling me back to myself in twelve modules.
-What I wanted was a thinking companion.
-An older sister with a stack of books and a sense of humor.
-A woman who'd been ten steps further into the dark and come back with notes.
+I wanted a thinking companion.
+A woman who’d been ten steps further into the research and come back with notes.

 A weekly letter.
 A growing library.
 Eventually, small spaces to think out loud together.